Do Prior to Coming to Your Figma Class

 Figma has a free Starter Team plan, but some features only work with a paid team (Professional, Organization, Enterprise) or free Education Team.

-- You’ll have to wait for Figma to verify your application for the Educational plan.
-You’ll get an email from Figma once you’re approved.
+3. We’ll then submit the request to Figma.
+Once they approve it, you’ll get an email from Figma welcoming you to the Figma Education plan.
 While you wait, you can continue using your Figma account with its free Starter Team (which can still use most of Figma’s features).

 NOTE: Figma’s free Education Team is equivalent to the paid Professional Team, but is meant for you to use while learning and not for professional use.

-Installing the Figma Desktop app (Recommended, but not required)
+Install the Figma Desktop App (Recommended, but Not Required)

 Figma can be used in a web browser, or in the Figma Desktop app: